adamcameron/cfml24h/chapters/03-types.md

 One thing CFML's loose/dynamic typing doesn't help us with at all is within the IDE.
 Writing Java code in Eclipse or C# code in Visual Studio is a pleasure, because the IDE can help you at every turn, and knows whenever you're writing code that won't compile.
 It can even write code for you in some situations.
 This is - for all intents and purposes - impossible with CFML.
 Still: I've got by for over a decade (as have really a lot of people) without IDE bells and whistles, so whilst the bells and whistles are bloody handy, it's not like one is paralysed if one doesn't have them.

 Another very frustrating shortcoming of CFML is that it falls over itself to be dynamically typed.
-So one can have a variable containing "1P", and ColdFusion (but not Lucee) will interpret that as "1899-12-30 13:00:00".
+So one can have a variable containing "1P", and CFML will interpret that as "1899-12-30 13:00:00".
 "Dec 30 1899" is CFML's "zero" date, so ColdFusion is seeing "1p" as "1pm" there, and without the date component, assumes the zero-date for all other date parts.
 This is very annoying, but is an example of "dynamic typing gone mad".
-And this  is one of many situations in which ColdFusion (and to a lesser degree Lucee) will fall over themselves to misinterpret your  intent under the guise of trying to make sense of your code.
+And this  is one of many situations in which CFML will fall over itself to misinterpret your  intent under the guise of trying to make sense of your code.

 I would *love* to be able to do this in CFML: